My BTC receiving address is changing every time. This is normal. Learn more.

 - “non-standard path: 44'/145'/0'/0/0" on adding an account.
 To solve this, disable "Extended account search" in Ledger Live Settings -> Experimental features -> Extended account search.

-This article will help you set up your first Ledger Bitcoin (BTC) account.
+This article will help you set up your first Bitcoin (BTC) account with your Ledger device and the Ledger Live app.

-Why BTC receiving address is changing every time?
+Why is my Bitcoin (BTC) receiving address changing after every transaction?

-Blockchains based on Bitcoin are public networks.
+Blockchains based on Bitcoin (this includes Bitcoin (BTC) but also Litecoin (LTC), Zcash (ZEC), and Bitcoin Cash (BCH)) are public networks.
 For optimal privacy, the addresses of those crypto assets should generally not be re-used after a transaction.
 For other crypto assets (Ethereum, XRP, Stellar, etc.) the address stays the same.

 Ledger Live generates new addresses for crypto assets based on Bitcoin.
 The previous addresses do remain valid, but they don't offer an optimal level of privacy.
 Learn more